readthedocs/readthedocs.org/docs/webhooks.rst

 For repositories that are not hosted with a supported provider, we also offer a generic API endpoint for triggering project builds.
-Similar to webhook integrations, this integration has a specific URL, which can be found on the project's **Integrations** dashboard page.
-(:guilabel:`Admin` > :guilabel:`Integrations`).
+Similar to webhook integrations, this integration has a specific URL, which can be found on the project's **Integrations** dashboard page (:guilabel:`Admin` > :guilabel:`Integrations`).

 Token authentication is required to use the generic endpoint, you will find this